Fiber 2-Functors and Tambara-Yamagami Fusion 2-Categories: Mathematical Preliminaries

-Given an algebra $A$ in the fusion 2-category $\mathfrak{C}$, one can consider the 2-category $\mathbf{Bimod}_{\mathfrak{C}}(A)$ of $A$-$A$-bimodules in $\mathfrak{C}$.
-If $A$ is connected and rigid, it follows from work of the first author \cite{D7,D8,D9} that $\mathbf{Bimod}_{\mathfrak{C}}(A)$ is a fusion 2-category.
-By definition, such fusion 2-categories are Morita equivalent to $\mathfrak{C}$.
-More precisely, this Morita equivalence is witnessed by the $\mathfrak{C}$-module 2-category $\mathbf{Mod}_{\mathfrak{C}}(A)$ (see \cite{D4} for the definition of a module 2-category).
-For later use, it will be useful to have an abstract reformulation of this concept.
+Given an algebra $\mathcal{A}$ in the fusion 2-category $\mathfrak{C}$, one can consider the 2-category $\mathbf{Bimod}_{\mathfrak{C}}(\mathcal{A})$ of $\mathcal{A}$-$\mathcal{A}$-bimodules in $\mathfrak{C}$.
+If $\mathcal{A}$ is rigid, it follows from work of the first author that $\mathbf{Bimod}_{\mathfrak{C}}(\mathcal{A})$ is a multifusion 2-category.
+More precisely, this last statement is a combination of theorem 3.1.6 of \cite{D7}, theorem 5.3.2 of \cite{D8}, and theorem 5.1.1 of \cite{D9}.
+In order to ensure that $\mathbf{Bimod}_{\mathfrak{C}}(\mathcal{A})$ is a fusion 2-category, it is sufficient to require that $\mathcal{A}$ be connected in addition of being rigid.
+By definition, the fusion 2-category $\mathbf{Bimod}_{\mathfrak{C}}(\mathcal{A})$ is Morita equivalent to $\mathfrak{C}$.\footnote{More generally, one can define the notion of Morita equivalence between multifusion 2-categories using arbitrary rigid algebras.
+We refer the reader to the above references for detail.} This Morita equivalence is also witnessed by the finite semisimple $\mathfrak{C}$-module 2-category $\mathbf{Mod}_{\mathfrak{C}}(\mathcal{A})$ (the definition of a module 2-category is given in section 2.1 of \cite{D4}).
+For later use, it will be practical to have another formulation of this concept.
 In order to do so, we introduce the following definition (see \cite{ENO2} for the decategorified analogue).

 \begin{Definition} Let $\mathfrak{C}$ and $\mathfrak{D}$ be two fusion 2-categories.
 A finite semisimple $\mathfrak{C}$-$\mathfrak{D}$-bimodule 2-category $\mathfrak{M}$ is called invertible provided that the canonical monoidal 2-functor from $\mathfrak{D}^{mop}$ to $\mathbf{End}_{\mathfrak{C}}(\mathfrak{M})$, the monoidal 2-category of left $\mathfrak{C}$-module endo-2-functors on $\mathfrak{M}$, is an equivalence. \end{Definition}